xsdk-project/xsdk-community-policies/package_policies/README.md

 packages.
 We thank all xSDK package developers, the IDEAS team, and the scientific computing community for insightful discussion about issues and approaches.

++ Changes in version 0.6.0, October 12, 2020:
+  + Added new policy R8 on documentation quality
+  + Merged policies M1 and M16 with emphasis on use of Spack as xSDK installer
+  + Eliminated installation policies which were included in previous M1
+  + Provided a document with xSDK Spack variant guidelines
+  + Added new policy M16, which requires an xSDK package to have a configuration option that allows building in debug mode, a requirement previously included in the eliminated installation policies
 + Changes in version 0.5.0, June 27, 2019:
   + Added new policy R7, which recommends the inclusion of various information files in the top directory
   + Dropped the requirement to detect MPI 2 features in M3